davenpi/davenpi.github.io/_hobbies/travel.md

 {% include figure.html path="assets/img/sagres.JPG" title="Sagres promontory" class="img-fluid rounded z-depth-1" %}

 I like to visit the cities in Europe and just walk around all day.
-I just so happen to have two pictures of me looking exasperated in the outdoors.
+I just happen to have two pictures of me looking exasperated in the outdoors.
 It's not always like that.

-Most of those trips were only for a few days at a time, but I've spent fairly sizable periods of time in Berlin, Germany and Genoa, Italy.
+Most of those trips were only for a few days, but I've spent fairly sizable periods of time in Berlin, Germany and Genoa, Italy.
 All things considered Berlin is the coolest city I've been in (it's pretty, dynamic, green, historic, easy for English speakers, accessible, etc).
 I recommend it.